 New find shows how Jerusalem merchants manipulated weights to defraud customers

-As first reported in the Jerusalem Post, archaeologists recently discovered a fraudulent stone weight dating to the First Temple period in Jerusalem’s City of David Archaeological Park.
-The 2,700-year-old stone weight bears two parallel lines, which according to a team from Hebrew University, were used to mark the stone as weighing two gerah (a little less than 1 gram).
+As first reported in the Jerusalem Post, in 2021 archaeologists discovered a fraudulent stone weight dating to the First Temple period in Jerusalem’s City of David Archaeological Park.
+The 2,700-year-old stone weight bears two parallel lines, which according to a team from Hebrew University, were used to mark the First Temple cheating weight as weighing two gerah (a little less than 1 gram).
 In actuality, however, the stone weighs 3.61 grams, nearly four times the marked amount.
 This led the researchers to propose that the weight was used to defraud customers, a practice frequently condemned in the Hebrew Bible (e.g., Deuteronomy 25:13: “You shall not have in your bag two kinds of weights, large and small.”).

 This conclusion, however, sparked immediate pushback from some in the scholarly community.
 According to David Hendin, Vice President of the American Numismatic Society, the number incised into the weight was misread by the researchers and should instead be understood as eight gerah, not two.
 The mistake, Henden notes, is a result of the slight difference in how the two numbers are represented in Egyptian hieratic: The number 2 is marked with two parallel vertical lines (||) while the number 8 appears as two parallel horizontal lines (=).
 As such, the reading of the two lines as eight gerah (or about 3.84–4.56 grams) is far more suitable, Hendin argued.

 Dig into more than 9,000 articles in the Biblical Archaeology Society’s vast library plus much more with an All-Access pass.